Fall Colors and Pull-Push Saws

 Step #8 - Do I need dust collection?

 If a clean workspace is important to you, the ERIKA has three options for capturing dust.
 One is the Chip Collecting Cleanbox Starter Set (#21) that attaches to the side of the ERIKA - a nice solution that doesn't require a vacuum.
-The second option is Mafell's 8.2 foot LW-49 Suction Hose that works perfectly on the upper and under side of the ERIKA provided you have a compatible vacuum (such as the Metabo ASR 35 ACP).
-The third option is using your existing vacuum hose and an adapter (Mafell makes a 58/35mm Reducing Socket) which will only work on the under part of the ERIKA.
+The second option is Mafell's 8.2 foot LW-49 Suction Hose that captures dust from the top and bottom of the ERIKA provided you have a compatible vacuum (such as the Mafell S 35 HEPA Dust Extractor).
+The third option is using your existing vacuum hose and an adapter: Mafell makes a 58/35mm Reducing Socket that works with the Anti-Static Hose LW-27 (13.1') that comes standard with the S 35 HEPA.

 Eight steps is probably enough for now :) There are a few other ERIKA accessories, but these items above are the ones that North Americans prefer.
 If you would like to pick our brains further, please call us at 1-800-869-4169!
 George and I would be happy to put together a custom ERIKA quote including shipping to your zip code.